 What are Closing Costs?

-Closing costs are the expenses, over and above the price of the property, that buyers and sellers normally incur to complete a real estate transaction.
+Closing costs are the expenses, over and above the price of the property, that buyers and sellers typically incur to complete a real estate transaction.
 Costs incurred may include loan origination fees, appraisal fees, title searches, title insurance, surveys, mortgage tax (depending on the state), mortgage insurance, deed-recording fees, and credit report charges.
 Prepaid costs are those that recur over time, such as property taxes and homeowners’ insurance.
 The lender is required by law to state these costs in a “Loan Estimate” within three days of a home loan application.

 BREAKING DOWN Closing Costs

 Closing costs occur when the title of the property is transferred from the seller to the buyer.
-The total dollar amount of closing costs depends on where the property is being sold and the value of the property being transferred.
-Home buyers typically pay between 3% to 5% of the purchase price, but closing costs may be paid by either the seller or the buyer.
+The total dollar amount of closing costs depends on where the property is being sold.
+And the value of the property being transferred.
+Homebuyers typically pay between 3% to 5% of the purchase price, but closing costs may be paid by either the seller or the buyer.

 Application fee: This covers the cost of processing your request for a new loan which includes administrative expenses.
 The application fee varies depending on the lender.

 Credit report fee: To obtain a loan, lenders want to know your credit history.
 As a result, a credit report is routinely pulled by the lender and paid for by the home buyer.
 According to the Consumer Financial Protection Bureau (CFPB), credit report fees are typically less than $35.

 Flood certification fee: Lenders want to know if the property you are purchasing is in an area prone to flooding.
 If it is, expect to pay flood insurance as well.
 The flood certification fee is typically between $12 to $25.

 Tax service fee: The lender needs to know that the property taxes are being paid in full and on time to avoid a tax lien.
 This fee certifies that you have paid your own property taxes and is assessed by the town or county, and can cost between $75 to $98.